Tomasalvarez15/crc_screening_simulator/README.md

 - Provides insights into the impact of screening on CRC prognosis and healthcare costs.

 ## Usage
+0. Before running new simulations, delete all folders within the `simulations` folder.
+If these folders are not removed, the program will detect them as completed simulations and will not rerun them.
-1. Run the 1.simulation.py file, it runs a number of scenarios and stores them in their own folder in the simulations folder
+1. Run the `1.simulation.py` file.
+This script executes multiple scenarios and saves each scenario's results in its own folder within the `simulations` directory.
-2. Run the other numbered files to do an analysis on the outcomes of the scenarios and produce the plots in the plots folder
+2. Run the remaining numbered scripts to analyze the outcomes of the scenarios.
+These scripts will generate plots and save them in the `plots` folder.

 ## Model Validation
 The model has undergone partial validation by the researcher.
 Further validation is recommended following the techniques described in the study by [Eddy et al. ,2012](https://www.valueinhealthjournal.com/article/S1098-3015(12)01656-7/fulltext?_returnURL=https%3A%2F%2Flinkinghub.elsevier.com%2Fretrieve%2Fpii%2FS1098301512016567%3Fshowall%3Dtrue)